 Why recycle?

 It's a simple way you can take care of our beautiful state.
 Recycling creates jobs and new products, reduces climate change, and conserves resources, energy, and landfill space.
-In Vermont, your recycling can be picked up curb-side or you can drop it off at a transfer station or recycling center.
+For all these reasons, recycling is required in Vermont as part of Vermont's Universal Recycling Law.

 Ready to spread the word?